 Many think that without continuing to reinforce this mantra of innate difference, racism could no longer be challenged.
 To cease to organize people in this way does not mean you cannot take account of experiences and privileges that resulted from racial projections, it is merely moving one step deeper into cause and effect so as not to continually weaponize identity to try and cure the problem believing you are an idea creates.

 It is not a type of person but a type of mindset

-Where people now deal with views they see as wrong by labelling, attempting to dismiss a thought or person without actually addressing the system that person is operating on, the person judging may miss not only their shared humanity, but the shared mindset that binds us in conflict.
+Where people now deal with views they see as wrong by labelling, attempting to dismiss a thought or person without actually addressing the context that person is operating on, the person judging may miss not only their shared humanity, but the shared mindset that binds us in conflict.

-Debates over the racism often devolve into who does what, and how much, which is beside the point.
+Debates over the identity-based conflict often devolve into who does what, and how much, which is beside the point.
 Just as the football team that happens to be in a person’s city becomes their favorite, that we are conditioned to believe we are part of a separate group other than humanity leads to an arbitrary sort of patriotism just like people display with sports, which leads to comparisons and competition that results in people working against each other, for no reason other than the ego’s need to be better.